Skip to main content

 • Accountability - Served an identified community need

-The Undergraduate Student Award for Excellence in Community Engagement is presented by the CCE to recognize undergraduate students at West Virginia University who have demonstrated a sustained commitment to community that embodies the mission and vision of West Virginia University through the values of service, curiosity, respect, accountability, and appreciation.
+The Undergraduate Student Award for Excellence in Community Engagement is presented to recognize an undergraduate student at West Virginia University who has demonstrated a sustained commitment to community that embodies the mission and vision of West Virginia University through the values of service, curiosity, respect, accountability, and appreciation.

 Eligibility